 There are two types of judicial notarizations: a notary acknowledgement and a jurat.

-So what is a notary acknowledgement, and how does it differ from a jurat?
+So what is a jurat, and how does it differ from a notary acknowledgement?

-- The signer may either sign the document before appearing before you, or in your presence.
+- The signer must appear in person before you and sign the document in your presence.

 Expediting the Legal Process

 Despite their importance, getting documents notarized is incredibly frustrating.
 For over 100 years, customers needed to find, schedule, and visit a notary public in-person to have their signature verified.